Rubber dam: an overviewDental Point

 If you are going to achieve good root canal results, then you need to use sodium hypochlorite.
 Bleach tastes awful; if you don’t believe me try some!
 You need to use rubber dam when using bleach in the mouth.

-Ask any experienced dental nurse who works with rubber dam what they prefer when assisting with the removal of a large amalgam from an upper seven with or without rubber dam.
+Ask any experienced dental nurse who works with rubber dam what they prefer.
+When assisting with the removal of a large amalgam from an upper seven with or without rubber dam.
 You can guess the answer.
-So many of my patients remark on how ‘relaxing’ an hour long root canal session was under rubber dam.
+So many of my patients remark on how ‘relaxing’ an hour long root canal session was under.
 From the operator’s perspective, particularly carrying out root canal with magnification, your perspective and focus is enhanced hugely.
 The ability to find the eponymous second mesial buccal canal becomes a reality.
 From the nurse’s perspective it is mind bogglingly better.

 Secures airway and GI tract